totenkopf7/Mac_Address_Changer/README.md

 # Mac_Address_Changer

 # usage
--To run the program in the terminal: python3 run_mac_changer.py -For quick use and putting args in the terminal: python3 mac_changer.py --help
+- To run the program in the terminal: python3 run_mac_changer.py
+- For quick use and putting args in the terminal: python3 mac_changer.py --help